-Viewers can request certain women to participate in films, or which sexualized act should be done to her body, like a "cum shot" on a particular part on her body.
+Viewers can request certain female "performer", or which sexualized act should be done to her body, like a "cum shot" on a particular part on her body.
 That viewers can influence the content blurs the lines here between prostitution - where a man pays a woman to be able to use and have control over her body - and pornography, where men who masturbate to the content can have a say in what the woman is subject to.

 Another interesting finding is that the men whom Vilde recruit for his films appear to participate in pornography production without compensation.
-Sex purchase is defined as person A (a man) paying person B (most often a woman) for sexual services.
-The definition also includes person A (a man) paying person B (most often a woman) so that person C (a man) can access person B's sexual services.
-If the men who participate in the pornography production are not paid, this would leave no room for interpretation as to whether the pornography producer has satisfied the second part of the definition of sex purchase (i.e. paying for one or several men's access to a woman's sexual services).
+Sex purchase is defined as person A (a man) paying person B (most often a woman) for "sexual services".
+The definition also includes person A (a man) paying person B (most often a woman) so that person C (a man) can access person B's "sexual services".15 If the men who participate in the pornography production are not paid, this would leave no room for "interpretation" as to whether the pornography producer has satisfied the second part of the definition of sex purchase (i.e. paying for one or several men's access to a woman's "sexual services").